Unreal: Image Sequence Driven Playback Configuration Example¶

-Export your mesh from HoloEdit using the OMS Output sequence File type, and export your textures from HoloEdit using the MP4 Output Sequence File type with Encode Frame Numbers enabled.
+Export your mesh from HoloEdit using the OMS Output Sequence File type.
+Export your textures from HoloEdit using the Textures Output Sequence File type, ensure that Encode Frame Number is enabled.

 Using image sequence driven playback in Unreal engine requires manual setup of the HoloSuite player.

 This legacy path is required for image sequence playback.
 For regular playback with an .mp4 file, refer to the OMS Player Configuration example.